webis-de/targer/documentation/installation-guide.md

     pip install -r requirements.txt
     ```

-1. Run the server:
+1. Run the server in development mode:
-    - In development mode:

     ```shell
     python frontend.py
         ```

-    - With Nginx web server and WSGI, you can use the included `uwsgi.ini` to load it in the environment.
+    Alternatively, you can use the frontend with a Nginx web server and WSGI.
+    Use the included `uwsgi.ini` to load it in the environment.

     _Note: Argument search will only work if the configured Elasticsearch holds the configured arguments index, i.e. [indexed previously](#setup-elasticsearch-indexing)._

 ### Setup Elasticsearch indexing